 In our first experiment, we compare the performance of the LSTM, transformer and conformer architectures, which are the commonly used encoder models for speech recognition.
 As mentioned in Section~\ref{sec:topology}, we experiment with three different model size constraints: small, medium and large, where the number of parameters are around 7M, 30M, and 120M, respectively.
 For this experiment, no temporal pooling layers are included for all the models --- we directly take the last-frame embedding as the final embedding for the softmax layer.
 Configurations for each model architecture under each constraint are detailed as below.

-\textbf{LSTM model}: The LSTM models we used in this experiment has similar topologies to the ones used in ~\cite{gonzalez2014real}.
+\textbf{LSTM model}: The LSTM models we used in this experiment have similar topologies to the ones used in ~\cite{gonzalez2014real}.
 The model has a stack of LSTM layers, with each LSTM layer, except the last one, followed by a projection layer~\cite{sak2014long}.
-The LSTM layers have a pyramid-alike shape, where the bottom layer is the largest one and the following layer dimensions decrease linearly.
+The LSTM layers have a pyramid-like shape, where the bottom layer is the largest one and the following layer dimensions decrease linearly.
 Experimentally, we find that both adding projection layers and reducing the size of layers further up in the network significantly speed up training and inference without hurting performance.

 \textbf{Transformer model}: The transformer model is implemented based on the work of Transformer-XL~\cite{dai2019transformer}.
-The transformer models of all the sizes have 14 transformer layers as we found that the model depth is important for the model performance.
+The transformer models for all sizes have 14 transformer layers as we found that the model depth is important for model performance.
 The layer dimensions of small, medium, and large models are 144, 256, and 1024, respectively.

 \Yiling{Do we need to explicitly mention that this is implemented with a wrapper on top of the Keras module, while the Conformer is using the Lingvo open-sourced library?
 This potentially implies that there could be some "unexplainable diffs" in this Transformer vs Conformer comparison...}